-Tour led by: Seng Mah and Mick Porter
+Tour led by: Seng Mah with Mick Porter

 Pace: Easy to moderate.

 Enter an incredible and mesmerising world of life, humanity, colour, tradition and ceremonies with our photography tour into the heart and history of India.
-Your journey takes you from the vibrant centre of Old Delhi to the spiritual banks of the Ganges in the holy city of Varanasi, the splendour of the iconic Taj Mahal, the majestic forts and thriving streets of Jaipur and Jodhpur, and to the shimmering lakeside palaces of Udaipur.
+Your journey takes you from the vibrant centre of Old Delhi to the splendour of the iconic Taj Mahal, the majestic forts and thriving streets of Jaipur and Jodhpur, and to the shimmering lakeside palaces of Udaipur.

 Your experience of India begins in Delhi's bustling streets and temples, mosques, lanes and monuments.
 Your journey next takes you to Agra to mark off a bucket list item: a visit to the world's most famous and iconic building, the Taj Mahal, a landmark that has to be seen in its majestic vastness to be believed.
-The colourful desert realm of Rajasthan, where you'll spend time exploring magnificent Jaipur, with its grand forts, pink city and fantastic views.
-Your sense tingling, you then travel to Jodhpur, a city that will capture your photographer's eye.
+The colourful desert realm of Rajasthan beckons next, where you'll spend time exploring magnificent Jaipur, with its grand forts, pink city and fantastic views from lofty temples.
+Your senses tingling, you then travel to Jodhpur, a city that will capture your photographer's eye.
 You'll amble through the jumble of cerulean blue streets of the Blue City and within the imposing walls of mighty Mehrangarh Fort.
 Finally, your sojourn in India concludes in the beautiful city of Udaipur, where marble palaces reflect in the waters of Lake Pichola.

 This is a journey that will sustain your desire for unique travel experiences as well as your appetite for colourful, memorable and exclusive photographic opportunities!

 This photography tour is suitable for amateur photographers as well as professionals, and we have designed this tour to run as a small group to make sure that you will enjoy an intimate, exclusive travel experience in India.
-All transfers are in a private air-conditioned bus, with our very own English-speaking driver.
-We will also enjoy the expertise of English-speaking local guides at various destinations on this tour.
+All transfers are in a private air-conditioned bus, with our very own driver.
+We will also enjoy the expertise of an English speaking guide who will join us for the entire tour.
 We have selected accommodation for you that is modern, comfortable and full of character, including boutique and heritage hotels and havelis (mansions).

 Welcome to incredible India!
 You arrive in New Delhi and are transferred to your hotel in a quiet and leafy section of the city, so that you may enjoy some tranquility away from the bustle of Delhi life.
 In the afternoon, we ease you into your experience of India with a visit to one of the hidden gems of Delhi: Safdarjung's Tomb.
 This is your introduction to the architecture of the Mughal Empire and, as it's a little off the tourist circuit, we will have ample time to explore the grounds in peace and quiet, and to photograph the impressive minarets and dome and even enter the mausoleum, with its stunning interior architecture.

 In the late afternoon, we visit Jama Masjid -- an impressive mosque dating back to the era of the Mughals and Shahs in India.
 Jama Masjid has three gateways and four towers soaring into the sky, presenting an impressive photographic backdrop for us.
 Within, we'll find a hive of activity as we mingle with worshippers and locals inside the walls of the mosque.

-In the afternoon, we venture into the busy streets of the Muslim Quarter in Delhi, where we'll take a slow walk down a couple of busy lanes for street photography before arriving at the shrine and tomb of one of Delhi's most beloved Sufi Saints, the Hazrat Nizamuddin Dargah, where the Muslim faithful in Delhi gather to pray.
-It's a wonderful opportunity for more street photography in a bustling environment of faces, activities and prayer, capped by dinner at a local restaurant where you'll have the opportunity to try some of the most delicious non-vegetarian food in Delhi (vegetarian options are also available).
+In the afternoon, we venture into the busy streets of the Muslim Quarter in Delhi, where we'll take a slow walk down a couple of busy lanes for street photography before arriving at the shrine and tomb of one of Delhi's most beloved Sufi Saints, the Hazrat Nizamuddin Dargah.
+Here, the Muslim faithful in Delhi gather to pray.
+It's a wonderful opportunity for more photography in a bustling environment of faces, activities and prayer within the site of the shrine.

 We start the day with a dawn visit to the Taj Mahal, arriving very early to beat the tourist crowds.
 There are very few words that can accurately describe the beauty and grandeur of the Taj Mahal -- suffice to say that when it comes to this magnificent monument, the sky is the canvas and the Taj is its painting.